aragon/developer-portal/docs/advanced/psp/index.md

 When you deploy your DAO using the `DAOFactory` contract, the PSP is utilized to install the necessary plugins.
 A DAO requires at least one plugin to function, and the `DAOFactory` expects you to install at least one plugin during the creation process.

-During this process, the `ROOT_PERMISSION_ID` is granted to the PSP to allow it to prepare and apply the installation of your requested plugin.
+During this process, the `ROOT_PERMISSION_ID` over the Dao is granted to the PSP to allow it to prepare and apply the installation of your requested plugin.
 Once the plugin is installed, the `ROOT_PERMISSION_ID` is revoked from the PSP.

 ### After DAO Deployment